 Your Guide to Generative AI Courses

 A great way to learn about GenAI is to build a project.
-Check below for a description of a project and a list of courses that can help you with theory and example code.
+Check below for a description of different projects and a list of courses that can help you with theory and example code for each project.

 Retrieval Augmented Generation: Question Answering Over Documents